ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/gpu.rst

 Dependencies for GPU-based machine learning
 ___________________________________________
-The `Ray Docker Hub <https://hub.docker.com/r/rayproject/>`_ hosts CUDA-based images packaged with Ray for use in Kubernetes pods.
+The `Ray Docker Hub <https://hub.docker.com/r/rayproject/>`_ hosts CUDA-based container images packaged with Ray and certain machine learning libraries.
 For example, the image ``rayproject/ray-ml:2.0.0-gpu`` is ideal for running GPU-based ML workloads with Ray 2.0.0.
 The Ray ML images are packaged with the dependencies (such as TensorFlow and PyTorch) needed to use the :ref:`Ray AI Runtime<air>` and the Ray Libraries covered in these docs.